Asian News International v. Wikimedia Foundation: Lawsuit article's takedown proceedings

 On 14 October 2024, the judges further objected to the creation of the Wikipedia article "Asian News International vs. Wikimedia Foundation", about the defamation case, alleging interference with "a sub-judice matter" and taking particular umbrage at the article's mention of criticism of Chawla's order.
 Later that week, the court passed an order directing all "pages on Wikipedia pertaining to the single judge [Chawla] as well as discussion of the observations of division bench [Manmohan and Gedela]" to be "taken down or deleted within 36 hours".
 On 18 October, ANI asked the court to seek contempt proceedings against the WMF for not taking down the article since the 36-hour deadline had not been met.
 As a result, on 21 October, the WMF removed access to the article, blocking it from view for both readers and editors, after a Delhi High Court warning that the article may violate sub judice rules.

 On 17 March 2025, a two-judge bench consisting of A. S. Oka and Ujjal Bhuyan of the Supreme Court of India reviewed a plea filed by WMF against the article takedown order by the Delhi High Court.
 They noted the matter involved freedom of media and questioned the High Court on why it was "so touchy" about the subject.
 The panel questioned the Delhi High Court's decision, saying that judges and courts should be more tolerant of criticism; requiring the removal of content because of criticism may not be correct.
 The judges also said the order was about press freedom broadly and that it was "ironical" that ANI, an organisation reliant on press freedom, is trying to censor Wikipedia.
-On 9 May 2025, the Supreme Court set aside the Delhi High Court's decision to take down the article about the defamation case and access to the article was restored that day.
+On 9 May 2025, the Supreme Court set aside the Delhi High Court's decision to take down the article about the defamation case and access to the article was restored shortly after.